-There's several steps towards achieving a perfect finish with your floors, including underlay, covers around pipes and regular maintenance.
-However, if you really want to create a seamless floor the final step to ensure this includes fitting skirting boards.
+There are several steps to take in order to achieve a perfect finish with your floors, including underlay, covers around pipes and regular maintenance.
+However, if you really want to create a seamless floor, the final step to ensure this look includes fitting skirting boards.
 For the average person, this is a relatively straightforward task, needing only basic DIY skills and a few tools.
-You should expect to spend around 1-2 days on a large living room but you'll be rewarding by savings of up to £150 in labour by doing it yourself.
+You should expect to spend around 1-2 days on a large living room but you'll be rewarded by savings of up to £150 in labour by doing it yourself.

 What are skirting boards?

-As it protects from such accidents it can end up suffering a great deal of hard wear over time.
-Luckily, it isn't difficult to replace and comes in a range of styles to suit your tastes.
+Skirting boards can end up suffering a great deal of hard wear over time.
+Luckily, it isn't difficult to replace them and skirting boards come in a range of styles to suit your tastes.
 To remove skirting boards that have become worn or are unsuitable to the style of your room, simply insert the blade of a chisel between the wall and skirting and tap the edge of the chisel with a hammer.
 This should loosen the skirting sufficiently enough that you can fit a crowbar in to lever the board out.
 Slide a small piece of wood behind the crowbar to prevent dents in the plaster.

 - Start at the longest wall with internal corners first and measure the piece against the wall, marking the top edge to show where to cut.
-If you have a vice then put it to good use with holding the board whilst you saw it.
+If you have a vice then put it to good use and hold the board whilst you saw it.
 You'll need to angle the cut to fit into the corner along with the other board.

-- If attaching the skirting boards by screwing them in, try to attach the masonry nails or screws to existing points if possible.
+- If attaching the skirting boards with screws, try to attach masonry nails or screws to existing points if possible.
 If none exist then fix the nails every 600mm at the highest flat point on the skirting board.

 - If you've decided to glue the nails rather than nailing them into place, spread the adhesive evenly over the back. press it into place and use some wooden props to support it in place until the glue has set.